leroyguillaume/heroku-kafka-connection-helper/README.md

 ### Configuring a Client

-Calling `HerokuKafkaConnectionHelper.getProperties()` will return a Properties object that has the appropriate connection properties set, as per the environment variables available.
+Calling `HerokuKafkaConnectionHelper.getConfigProperties()` will return a Properties object that has the appropriate connection properties set, as per the environment variables available.

 Based on the URL scheme of the `KAFKA_URL` environment variable, the properties will either be for a simple plaintext